-This InMotion Hosting Review was originally posted on October 6, 2013.
-It has been revised and updated on January 2, 2017.
+This InMotion Hosting Review was revised and updated on April 2, 2017.

 InMotion Hosting is one of the largest independent web hosting companies in the world.
 They’ve been around since 2001, and have tried to develop a brand around being the “nerd’s choice” that businesses also love.

 InMotion Hosting has positioned themselves as the one of the few large, stable hosting companies that is not owned by Endurance International – a holding corporation for many well-known hosting brands (including a few that I use for sites like HostGator, Bluehost and eHost).

 There are a lot of InMotion Hosting reviews online – usually with user-generated reviews based on anecdotes, complaints and personal experience.
 That’s fine but I take a different approach with pros and cons.
 Since 2013, I’ve done several side-projects on InMotion in addition to consulting for clients who run projects on competitors.
 In August 2015, I actually moved ShivarWeb.com to an InMotion VPS server, though several projects remain with other hosting companies such as HostGator and InMotion’s sister brand Web Hosting Hub – both of which have more “unlimited” plans and a support focus on beginner / small sites.

 Here’s what I’ve found to be the pros and cons & full InMotion Hosting review based on my experience there and at other providers as a customer & consultant.

 Disclosure – I receive referral fees from any companies mentioned in this post.
 All my opinions and data are from my own experience as a paying customer or consultant to a paying customer.

 Pros of InMotion Hosting

 No hosting company is perfect.
 And I’ve always maintained that there is no such thing as a “best” hosting company – it all depends on your goals and preferences.